KianBahasadri/bahasadri.com/docs/features/calculator/FEATURES.md

 -   **Simple Interface**: Button-based design is intuitive and familiar
 -   **No Typing Required**: Click buttons instead of typing, reducing input errors
--   **Clear Display**: The current equation being typed is clearly shown on the calculator screen, with results displayed after calculation
+-   **Clear Display**: The current equation being typed (of any length) is clearly shown on the calculator screen, with results displayed after calculation
 -   **Power Management**: On/off functionality allows users to reset and start fresh

 ---